 - In Freefall, all the AIs, including the organic ones, have safeguards "built" into them.
 Florence Ambrose, who is an organic AI (Bowman's Wolf), has figured at least twelve ways around the safeguards that she knows about.
 But since she's the most ethical character in the strip, she rarely feels any desire to bypass them.

-- As she's fairly Genre Savvy, she's very cautious of other potential safeguards that might ALSO trigger, as well as the fact that if she's caught breaking them her entire subspecies of AI wolves might be terminated.
+- She's very cautious of other potential safeguards that might ALSO trigger, as well as the fact that if she's caught breaking them her entire subspecies of AI wolves might be terminated.
 And finally, the fact that she HAS been trained to be ethical IS another safeguard.

 - In the Ed stories, the Andromedans have morality chips called "riders" which they install on criminals to basically force them to follow the First Law of Robotics.